albertbahia/wdi_june_2014/w08/d04/ASSIGNMENT_FILES/clocks/clock.md

 # Clocks!!!!
 ##### cue Coldplay

-Today you are going to build a clock!
+Today you are going to build a clock using jQuery!

 Start by planning!
 Draw a clock, break down the problem,